-If nutritionists and trichologists are to be believed, your daily haircare regime should start at the breakfast table and not in the bathroom.
-That’s because hair, like skin, needs to be nurtured from the inside in order to look its best.
-Here is an expert-approved list of foods that will help you achieve happy, healthy, heavenly hair.
-So, stock up the pantry and get ready to say goodbye to dull, drab strands…!
+So, here is an expert-approved list of foods that will help you achieve happy, healthy, heavenly hair.
+Stock up the pantry and get ready to say goodbye to dull, drab strands…!

 Healthy hair needs vitamin A… lots of it.
 And the best natural source of vitamin A are carrots, followed by kale, asparagus and pumpkin.

 All these vegetables not only nourish your hair and skin (remember, healthy scalp = soft, supple hair), they also prevent dandruff.
 Salad, anyone?

 When it comes to the best food for hair growth, it’s hard to beat salmon, which is loaded with vitamin B-12, iron and Omega-3 fatty acids.
 The latter are crucial for scalp health, and a deficiency can lead to dull, brittle strands.

 Other good hair food options?
 Mackerel, sardines and herring.